 - The Joint Account opened by more than one individual can be operated by single individual or by more than one individual jointly.
-The mandate for operating the account can be modified with the consent of all account holders.
-The Savings Bank Account opened by minor jointly with natural guardian / guardian can be operated by natural guardian only.
+The mandate for operating the account can be modified with the consent of all account holders, subsequently.
+The Savings Bank Account opened by minor with natural guardian / legal guardian can be operated by guardian only, till the minor attains majority

 - The joint account holders can give any of the following mandates for the disposal of balance in the above accounts:

 - Former or Survivor: First named account holder can alone operate and has full rights over the account balances.
-The final balance alongwith interest, if applicable, will be paid to the survivor steps only on the death of the former.
+The final balance along with interest, if applicable, will be paid to the survivor only on the death of the former.

 - Latter or Survivor: Second named account holder can alone operate and has full right over the account balances.
 The final balance alongwith interest, if applicable, will be paid to the survivor only on the death of the latter.

 - The above mandates will be applicable to or become operational only on or after the date of maturity of term deposits.
 This mandate can be modified by the consent of all the account holders.